ncatlab/nlab-content/pages/1313.md

 _Toby_:  Yes, you\'re right, of course.

 _David_: How should entries involving the cocartesian property be organised?
 How many of the eight possibilities (co)cartesian (co)monoidal (co)closed are worth mentioning?
+Sixteen with (co)category?
 =--